 Marketers will definitely continue investing in personalization, as it positively impacts how consumers think of the brand.
 88% of people feel this way, actually - something to consider if you don’t yet have personalized offers for your customers.

 They double or even triple visitors on your site, boost likes and shares, convince people to buy - we’ve heard it several times.
 The problem is that video content has been rather hard to implement.
-In 2020 everything is changing, though.
+In 2021 everything has changed, though.
 What’s more, with modern tools brands can create videos and produce more user-generated content at the same time.

 Snapchat’s Stories were first launched in 2013, and now we see them almost on every social media on a daily basis - even Whatsapp integrated them.
 Soon marketers learned to use these videos for their brand benefit and promotion.